top of page

 Baking dish filled with hot cross buns next to red and white napkin all on a grey background

 We all know what a good hot cross bun should be like and, by the same token, we know a bad one; the disappointment!
-Bland or far too sweet, these are the trials we face with store- bought ones.
+Bland or far too sweet, these are the trials we face with store-bought ones.
 However, I am convinced that in this recipe you will find everything you have ever needed and wanted - with regards to hot cross buns, that is...

-You can change and substitute the fruit for that of an equal measurement.
+You can change and substitute the fruit for one of equal measurement.
 I usually always have a bag or two of mixed dried fruit and peel, so that is what I use in this recipe.
 However, I have listed the weights for the fruit and peel individually.
 Use the one fruit you like, e.g. raisins or currants or a mixture of a few.

 The Best Hot Cross Buns